Every painting tells a story…

 To discover more about my work and my creative process, you can download a variety of free booklets from my Ko-fi page.

-My attempts to climb Kilimanjaro ultimately inspired me to take up painting as a means to process my memories and emotions.
+My climbing adventure ultimately inspired me to take up painting as a way of processing my memories and emotions.